gbdev/gbcompo21/README.md

 ## JUDGING

-Games are judged by every judge on the following criteria:
+Judges will evaluate games using the following criteria:

 - Overall  -  What do you think of this entry as a whole? (sum of the other scores)
 - Gameplay - How entertaining are the gameplay mechanics?
 How fun is the game?